Papers

 Future Directions

-While the paper itself does not delve into applications, the result can potentially impact various interdisciplinary fields.
+While the paper itself does not explore applications, the result can potentially impact various interdisciplinary fields.
 In computer graphics and architectural design, understanding these unique trajectories could contribute to novel tiling algorithms or novel structural designs.
 Furthermore, its implications in the field of theoretical mathematics suggest possible extensions to higher dimensions or non-Euclidean geometries where similar phenomena could be investigated.

 Moving forward, exploration into computational methods or software, such as the Sage-FlatSurf mentioned in the acknowledgments, can foster deeper insights into these trajectories.
 Speculatively, this could engender new methods in algorithm design where such geometric properties find utilitarian applications in solving complex spatial problems.